chrrstiang/chrrstiang/README.md

 ## I'm Christian Garcia 👾
- I am a second year **Computer Science/Behavioral Neuroscience** student at Northeastern University.
-I'm particularly interested in **neurotechnology** and exploring how neurological data can be applied innovatively to improve quality of life through brain-computer interfaces.
+ I am a second year **Computer Science & Behavioral Neuroscience** student at Northeastern University.
+I'm particularly interested in **neurotechnology** and exploring how neural data can be applied innovatively to improve quality of life through brain-computer interfaces.
 Furthermore, I'm passionate about **full-stack software engineering**, building products and shipping features from end to end.

  In my free time, you'll find me training as a powerlifter, thrifting at my local GoodWill, or watching the latest netflix documentary.